raghavtalwar/Red-Team-Operations/66 - Blue Team/Registry Forensics.md

 #### UsrClass.dat
 2 main Artefacts
-1. MuiCache - Evidence of execution
+1. MuiCache - Evidence of execution of GUI programs
 2. ShellBags - Windows Explorer artefact (Browsing paths like Bags6MRU which is most recently used bag)

 ##### Shell Bags